-Gwenyth Paltrow’s Daughter Apple Calls Out Mom For Posting Photo Without ‘Consent
+Gwenyth Paltrow’s Daughter Apple Calls Out Mom For Posting Photo Without ‘Consent’

 Apple, on the other hand, took a moment to scold her mother.

 “Mom we have discussed this.
-You may not post anything without my consent,” she wrote on the photo.
+You may not post anything without my consent,” she wrote on the Instagram photo.

 Apple’s own Instagram account is private, so it isn’t far-fetched to see why she might not want to be shared with Paltrow’s 5.3 million Instagram followers–especially given her mother’s celebrity status.